 A sustainable business is easier than you may think

 Creating a sustainable business can seem like a massive undertaking.
-Not only the potential for major disruption to operations during the transition, it can also feel like there are so many (too many) different elements to consider that it's difficult to know where to begin.
+As well as the potential for disruption during the transition, it can also feel like there are so many (too many) different elements that it's difficult to know where to begin.

 The first step in creating a more sustainable business lies in your choice of energy.
 We've made this easy for our eligible small business customers2, who now get 100% renewables-backed electricity at no extra cost when they renew or agree a new supply contract directly with us3.